 - Enjoy panoramic views from Wilsons Promontory.
 You can book a day tour from Melbourne.

 - See the famous Phillip Island Penguin Parade, where you can watch a large colony of penguins waddle from the sea to their burrows at sunset.
-Download the free Penguin Parade app for daily updates on when the penguins will arrive.
 It gets busy so it is best to purchase tickets in advance.

 Western Australia Bucket List